 Is an FHA Streamline Refinance Right for You?

 Whether an FHA streamline refinance is right for you will depend on your specific situation and goals.

-FHA streamline refinancing is simpler than getting a conventional refinancing loan.
-You could qualify even if you have poor credit, making it a good choice for borrowers who might not be able to get a loan otherwise.
+FHA streamline refinancing is simpler than getting a conventional refinance loan.
+It’s possible to qualify even if you have poor credit, making it a good choice for borrowers who might not be able to refinance otherwise.

-Streamline refinancing also could help you save money by lowering your loan’s interest rate, which may reduce your monthly payment.
-Extending your loan’s term could lower your monthly payment as well, and give you more breathing room in your budget.
+Streamline refinancing also could help you save money by lowering your loan’s interest rate.
+Extending your loan term could lower your monthly payment as well, and give you more breathing room in your budget.

 The Bottom Line on FHA Streamline Refinancing

 FHA streamline refinancing could be a helpful option for homeowners who want an easy way to refinance their FHA loan.
 It does lack some of the features of a conventional refinance, which may be a better choice for people who have built significant equity and have good credit scores.
 But the limited paperwork requirements and optional credit check of a streamline refinance could save time and money for homeowners with an FHA mortgage.